 possibly our loved ones which can include the most vulnerable:

 young and the old.
-The rolling dice of chance can bring accidents,
+The rolling dice of chance can bring accidents and

-illness or suffering to any of us on this day or any other.
-I am not
+illness resulting in death to any of us on this day or any other.

-suggesting here that we do not pray in dire circumstances. e.g. when a
+suggesting here that we should not pray in dire circumstances, e.g. when a

-dear one is diagnosed with terminal disease.
-We do have to try and try
+dear one is diagnosed with a potentially terminal disease.
+We do have to try, and try

 that prayers like this are best applied in church with prayer groups or